 So it is good to be mindful of what you are putting on your hair and scalp.
 That is true whether you choose to go completely organic or not.

 What is the Difference Between Organic and Vegan Products?

 The terms "organic" and "vegan" are not interchangeable.
 While they may have similar benefits, vegan means that the formula is free of any animal-derived ingredients or ingredients from manufacturing processes that involve animals in any way.

 Organic products may still contain animal products, but from organic sources only.

-Organic products are the right choice for you if you are concerned about the use of synthetics in your haircare.
-Organic shampoos and conditioners do not include the same harsh and harmful ingredients which means it is gentler and safer on the hair and scalp, which is most beneficial for those with sensitive skin.
+Organic products are the right choice for you if you are concerned about the use of synthetic ingredients in your hair care.
+Organic shampoos and conditioners are generally considered to be gentler and safer on the hair and scalp, which is most beneficial for those with sensitive skin.

-On top of this, organic products are better for the environment.
-Organic farming eliminates the use of synthetic chemicals and fertilisers that can be destructive to water and soil.
-Organically grown plants also do not have GMOs (genetically modified organisms) which can be harmful both to the environment.
-Looking after your body also means you are looking after the environment!
+Organic products are typically considered to be better for the environment.
+That's because organic farming eliminates the use of synthetic chemicals and fertilisers that can be destructive to water and soil.

 1. It is nourishing on your hair

 Organic products don't give you the illusion of healthier hair like regular shampoos and conditioners.
 While some products packed with silicones and sulphates may feel like they are working wonders for the first few weeks, they will eventually make your hair dull and lifeless because of the harsh chemicals.

 Natural and organic hair products are greatly beneficial for your hair because it is gentler and will not strip your hair of its protective oils.
 You may not see it immediately, but over time the organic products will repair your hair and provide it with sustained nourishment.